d12frosted/elpa-mirror/gnu/buffer-env-readme.txt

   following in your init file:

   ┌────
-  │ (add-hook 'hack-local-variables-hook 'buffer-env-update) └────
+  │ (add-hook 'hack-local-variables-hook #'buffer-env-update) │ (add-hook 'comint-mode-hook #'buffer-env-update) └────

-  In this way, any buffer potentially affected by [directory-local variables] will also be affected by buffer-env.
+  In this way, any buffer potentially affected by [directory-local variables], as well as Comint buffers, will also be affected by buffer-env.
 It is also possible to add `buffer-env-update' only to specific major-mode hooks, or call it interactively.

 [directory-local variables]